apester/neurodynex3/doc/exercises/brunel-network.rst

 .. figure:: exc_images/Brunel_Spiking_LIF.png
    :align: center

    Simulation result.
 Top: raster plot of 150 randomly selected neurons.
 Three spike trains are visually highlighted.
-Middle: time evolution of the population activity A(t).
+Middle: time evolution of the population activity :math:`A(t)`.
 Bottom: Membrane voltage of three neurons.
 The red color in the top and bottom panels identifies the same neuron.

 To get started, call the function :func:`.brunel_model.LIF_spiking_network.getting_started` or copy the following code into a Jupyter notebook.

 .. code-block:: py